Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "Sometimes I wonder if my push for ethical AI is too idealistic.
 Can we truly balance innovation with the needs of society?
 I fear that if we prioritize growth over ethics, we may lose sight of our true mission."

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
-We need to ensure that technology serves everyone, not just the privileged."
+We need to ensure that technology serves everyone, not just the privileged.
+If we ignore these issues now, we may face a backlash that could undermine our progress."

 **Marcus**: "And we need to protect our future.
 If we don't act ethically, we risk everything we've fought for."